-FORM 10-0 Q (Ma ⊠ rk One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(c) 1934 I) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended M Iarch 31, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(c) 1934 d) OF THE SECURITIES EXCHANGE ACT OF Commission File Number 00 01-32502 Warner Music Gr (Exact name of Registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 13-4271875 (I.R.S.
-Employer Identification No.) 75 Rockefeller Plazz New York, NY 10019 (Address of principal executive , 1 9 (212) 275-2000 (Registrant's telephone number, includ ing area code) Indicate by check mark whether the Registrant (1) has filed all reports required to be ng the preceding 12 months (or for such shorter period that the Registrant was required irements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapted strant was required to submit and post such files).
-Yes \square No \square the d Indicate by check mark whether the Registrant is a large accelerated filer, an accelerate filer initions of "large accelerated filer", "accelerated filer" and "smaller reporting comparisons of the comparison of e accelerated filer □ -accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer ⊠ Smaller reporting company □
+FORM 10-Q

+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF \mathbf{X} 1934

+For the quarterly period ended March 31, 2010

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File Number 333-121322

+WMG Acquisition Corp.

+(Exact name of Registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+75 Rockefeller Plaza New York, NY 10019 (Address of principal executive offices)

+(212) 275-2000 (Registrant's telephone number, including area code)

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \Box No \Box

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+Non-accelerated filer \boxtimes (Do not check if a smaller reporting company)

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
+Yes 🗆 No 🗵

-Yes \square No \boxtimes As of May 4, 2010, the number of shares of the Registrant's common stock, par value \$0.001 per share, outstanding was 154,728,400.
+As of May 4, 2010, the number of shares of the Registrant's common stock, par value \$0.001 per share, outstanding was 1,000.
+All of the Registrant's common stock is indirectly owned by Warner Music Group Corp.